Sign UpLogin With Facebook

 Logos of Poll Maker Customers

-A recent study by McKinsey showed that companies in the top quartile for gender diversity are 15% more likely to outperform their competitors.
-In the same vein, ethnically diverse companies are 35% more likely to do the same.
-But it's not just about the bottom line.
-Diversity, equity and inclusion also foster a more creative and innovative work environment.
-A Boston Consulting Group study found that companies with more diverse management teams have 19% higher revenues due to innovation.
+Research by McKinsey reveals that companies ranking in the top quartile for gender diversity are 15% more likely to outperform their peers.
+Similarly, ethnically diverse organizations are 35% more likely to lead their industry.
+Beyond financial gains, diversity, equity, and inclusion cultivate a more creative and innovative workplace.
+A study by the Boston Consulting Group found that companies with diverse management teams experience 19% higher revenues driven by innovation.

-However, diversity is not just about having a mix of people; it's about ensuring that everyone feels included and part of the team.
-According to a survey by Deloitte, 72% of workers would consider leaving an organization for one they think is more inclusive.
-This highlights the importance of equity and inclusion in retaining top talent.
+Diversity goes beyond just having a varied workforce; it's about ensuring everyone feels included and integral to the team.
+Deloitte's survey indicates that 72% of employees would contemplate leaving their current organization for one they perceive as more inclusive.
+This underscores the critical role of equity and inclusion in retaining top talent.

 Illustration symbolizing the unlocking power of Diversity, Equity and Inclusion survey questions.